hendricwidjaja/T2A2-WebServer-API-v2/README.md

 #### 2. Metadata Generation

-Metadata generation can be metaphorically explained as the instructions manual or blueprint for creating the database in the database as per what was prescribed in the data modelling process.
+Metadata generation can be metaphorically explained as the instructions manual or blueprint for creating the database as per what was prescribed in the data modelling process.

 #### 3. Database Creation